-Gardenia flower between spring and summer if grown correctly with a good, cool dormancy in the winter months.
-Each individual flower will last up to two weeks, with the overall show lasting up to six weeks.
-Supplement the plant using a fertiliser high in potassium to prolong its flowers - Streptocarpus or Tomato feeds are an excellent choice.
+Gardenia will bloom within the months spring and summer, when grown correctly with a cool dormancy in the winter months.
+Each individual flower can last up to two weeks, with the overall show spanning six weeks.
+Supplement the plant using a fertiliser high in potassium to prolong its flowers - 'Streptocarpus' or 'Tomato' feeds are an excellent choice.
 The Gardenia jasminoides is highly renowned for its oriental aroma and striking similarities to the true Jasmine.

 Some florists & Online Stores.
 Specimens are likely to be found in spring or summer at most garden centres.
 A small selection of Gardenia are sold during the festive period, but generally won't last as long as those sold earlier in the year.
 It's not advised to bring outdoor specimens inside as this could lead to environmental shock or the introduction of foreign pests into the home.

 If you need further advice with your houseplants, book an advice call with ukhouseplants' friendly and expert writer today!
 This can be done via a video or audio call on most apps, including Facebook, FaceTime & Skype.
 A ten-minute call costs £5.99 (US$7), or £15.99 for thirty minutes.
 You can ask multiple questions, including queries on plants, pests, terrariums, repotting advice and anything in between.
 Please consider supporting this service to keep ukhouseplants thriving!